bharani-palani/bni-cms/README.md

 or above

 ### Installation
-- Install XAMP in your machine
+- Install XAMP
 - Clone Awzy repo inside "htdocs" folder
-- Navigate to the cloned folder
+- Navigate to the cloned folder in your terminal

 ### Now,
 ##### 1. Install node_modules